 Bachelor of Science in Fire Protection and Safety Engineering

-Providing students with the ability to recognize and provide solutions to fire protection challenges, a fire protection and safety engineering bachelor's degree program gives students the knowledge and skills needed to excel in the field of fire protection.
-Within the program, undergraduates learn to identify industrial processes, communicate effectively in teams, recognize and anticipate hazards, manage risks, interpret codes and investigate incidents.
+Undergraduates in this program find out how to recognize and provide solutions to fire protection challenges.
+They learn to identify industrial processes, communicate effectively in teams, recognize and anticipate hazards, manage risks, interpret codes and investigate incidents.
 Ultimately, students are able to reduce loss caused by fire and toxic chemicals, manage risk and comply with federal laws.
+Course topics typically include:

 - Safety analysis